 Occupations at Risk for Asbestos Exposure

-Asbestos diseases, such as asbestosis or pleaural plaques - or even the more fatal forms of asbestos cancer such as lung cancer or mesothelioma - usually occur in people who work directly with the material or who for some other reason are exposed to it on a regular, prolonged, or substantial basis.
+Asbestos diseases, such as asbestosis or pleural plaques - or even the more fatal forms of asbestos cancer such as lung cancer or mesothelioma - usually occur in people who work directly with the material or who for some other reason are exposed to it on a regular, prolonged, or substantial basis.

 Historically, asbestos exposure has been of greatest concern to those involved in mining and milling of the raw material, people in the construction trades, and workers engaged manufacturing or using products containing asbestos.
 Secondary exposure occurred when people who did not work directly with asbestos were inadvertently exposed to fibers as a result of sharing workspaces where others handled asbestos.
 For example, electricians who worked in shipyards were exposed when asbestos was used to coat the ships' pipes and hulls.

 In addition to people who worked with asbestos either directly or indirectly, workers' families and other household contacts were also at risk in the past.
 Before strict industrial hygiene rules were put in place, asbestos workers went home covered in asbestos dust; family and household members were then exposed via inhalation of the dust from workers' skin, hair, and clothing, and during laundering of contaminated work clothes.
 Studies have shown increased rates of asbestos-related illnesses and deaths in the household contacts of asbestos workers.

 Finally, asbestos was released into the air and soil around facilities such as refineries, power plants, factories, shipyards, steel mills, vermiculite mines, and building demolitions.
 People living around these sites were also exposed to asbestos.